Samsung/tizen-docs/docs/application/native/guides/graphics/vertex-shader-n.md

 2. Use the `glBindBuffer()` function, where the first parameter is either `GL_ARRAY_BUFFER` or `GL_ELEMENT_ARRAY_BUFFER`.
 This specifies what the buffer is used for.
 The `glBindBuffer()` function call creates a VBO.
 3. The buffer object is filled with data using the `glBufferData()` function, where the first parameter is either `GL_ARRAY_BUFFER` or `GL_ELEMENT_ARRAY_BUFFER` and the third parameter points to the vertex or index array.

-The OpenGL® ES program shown in the following example creates 2 VBOs:
+The OpenGL&reg; ES program shown in the following example creates 2 VBOs:

 ```
 glGenBuffers(2, &VBO);